-The emphasis is to impress upon students the importance of periodontics within the realm of general dental care for the long term maintenance of a healthy natural dentition.
-Students are expected to operate efficiently with appropriate infection control precautions.
+The importance of periodontics in the long term maintenance of a healthy dentition is the key focus of this course.
+Students are expected to operate efficiently in the clinic with appropriate infection control and the application of sound ergonomic principles.

-At the completion of the year, students are expected to attain clinical competency in preventive services (oral hygiene instruction, scaling, polishing) and periodontal services (root planing).
+At the completion of the year, students are expected to make progress towards attaining clinical competency in preventive services (oral hygiene instruction, scaling, polishing) and periodontal services (root planning).

-Completion of the course will contribute to the preparation of the student for entry into the 3rd year Comprehensive Care Program for clinical treatment of patients.
-This is a credit/ non-credit based course.
+Completion of the course will prepare the student for entry into DEN350Y1.

+This is a pass / fail course.